miaconty/Assignment2_Yerkinbayev_Marlen/README.md

 ## Project Overview
 This project is a simple Vehicle Management System written in Java.
-It demonstrates basic Object-Oriented Programming concepts such as inheritance, abstraction, composition, and method overriding.
+It demonstrates Object-Oriented Programming concepts such as inheritance, abstraction, composition, aggregation, and method overriding.

+The project and assignment can be viewed through the GitHub repository.

+---

 ## Class Hierarchy
-Vehicle is an abstract superclass that contains common fields and methods.
+Vehicle is an abstract superclass.
-Car, Motorcycle, and Truck extend the Vehicle class and override the startEngine() and stopEngine() methods.
+Car, Motorcycle, and Truck extend the Vehicle class and override engine methods.

-Protected access modifier is used so subclasses can access vehicle data.
-The super keyword is used to call the parent class constructor.
+Protected access modifiers are used for subclass access, and the `super` keyword is used for constructor chaining.

+---

 ## Driver Association
-Each Vehicle has a Driver object (composition).
+Each Vehicle is associated with a Driver object (composition).
 One Driver can be assigned to multiple Vehicle objects (aggregation).

+---

+## Main Program
+All vehicles are stored in a `Vehicle[]` array.
+A loop is used to start engines, display vehicle and driver information, and stop engines, demonstrating polymorphism.

+---

 ## How to Compile and Run

+### Using Terminal

+javac *.java

+java Main

+Open the project and run Main.java.

+---

+## Screenshots

-Open the project in IntelliJ IDEA.
+Screenshots of the program output and project structure are located in the `docs/screenshots` folder.

-Run the Main.java file using the green Run button.
+---

 ## Reflection

-Inheritance helped simplify the design by placing common functionality in the Vehicle class.
-Method overriding allowed each vehicle type to have its own engine behavior.
-The main challenge was understanding abstract classes and how protected fields work.
+Inheritance simplified the design of the system by placing common vehicle properties and behaviors in the abstract Vehicle class.
+This reduced code duplication and made the project easier to maintain and extend.

+Method overriding allowed each vehicle type to define its own engine behavior while still being processed through a common Vehicle array.
+The main challenge during implementation was understanding abstract classes, constructor chaining with super(), and the correct use of protected access modifiers.